West-Park Presbyterian Church: Demolition proposal

 By 2020, West-Park's congregation had been reduced to 12 members, prompting them to vote to sell their building to a developer.
 In exchange, the developer would replace the existing church with a new building that would contain 10000 ft2 for the congregation.
 In April 2022, it was announced that the West-Park congregation would seek permission to demolish the building under the hardship provision of the New York Landmarks Law, citing their inability to provide or source funds for repairs.
 The building had been surrounded since 2001 by a sidewalk shed that shielded pedestrians from potential falling masonry, and the congregation had paid $45,000 in fines since 1993.
 The congregation initially estimated the cost of repairs at $30–50 million, but this figure was disputed by the neighborhood's council member, Gale Brewer.
 A successful appeal would allow for the sale of the church site to Alchemy Properties, who will replace the existing structure with a residential building that incorporates worship space for the congregation.
 Opponents of the demolition included actors Matt Damon, Mark Ruffalo, and Wendell Pierce; rapper Common; and filmmaker Kenneth Lonergan.

 An independent analysis published in October 2023 found that the church would be very expensive to repair.
 West-Park temporarily withdrew its application to demolish the church in January 2024.
 Celebrities and residents had resumed their preservation efforts by 2025, and the New York Court of Appeals ruled in June 2025 that the church's community center, the Center at West Park, could be evicted.
 Afterward, the Center of West Park asked local lawmakers to intervene, and they were given a final eviction notice that July.
-Following further community meetings regarding West-Park, Manhattan Community Board 7 voted in October 2025 to recommend against demolition.
+Following further community meetings regarding West-Park, Manhattan Community Board 7 voted in October 2025 to recommend against demolition, and the LPC hosted a hearing that December to determine whether the demolition should be approved.
+In July 2026, the Center at West Park offered to preserve the church by paying $60,000 in monthly rent for ten years, or a total of $7.2 million.